top of page

 一葉輕舟去

 一 One; 葉 Leaf; 輕舟 Small boat; 去Go = Go away with a small boat.
 This is from the lyrics of Canton opera "鳳閣恩仇未了情 (Romance of the Phoenix Chamber)".
-The next line is 人隔萬重山 (We are thousands of mountains apart).
+The lyrics refer to the act of leaving on a small boat, suggesting a sense of departure and separation.
+The next line, "人隔萬重山", means "we are separated by thousands of mountains", further emphasizing the theme of separation and distance.
 This songs tells the story of separation and is popular among immigrants.

 =